-Guidelines and consensus statements were leveraged to identify current guidance on the management of non-metastatic PC.
-PubMed, Google Scholar and web-based searches were carried out for Canadian, North American and European guidelines or consensus statements drafted or updated from January 2015 to March 26, 2018.
+Guidelines and consensus statements were leveraged to identify current guidance on the management of non-metastatic PCa.
+PubMed, Google Scholar, and web-based searches were carried out for Canadian, North American, and European guidelines or consensus statements drafted or updated from January 2015 to March 26, 2018.
 Articles of interest were identified using the search strings prostate cancer AND (guideline OR consensus OR recommendations) AND (biochemical recurrence OR biochemical failure OR castrate-resistant).

-As existing guidelines were current to March 2018 (NCCN 2018 v2; data cut-off February 2018),4 a supplementary search for new data was performed.
-PubMed and ASCO GU were searched for reports of original phase III trials on management of BCR after local radical therapy and non-metastatic PC, published or presented from January 2018 to April 5, 2018, using the following keywords: prostate cancer AND biochemical recurrence OR castrate-resistant (OR respective aliases).
-Search results were screened at the abstract level and studies of interest were confirmed at full text.
+As existing guidelines were current to March 2018 (National Comprehensive Cancer Network [NCCN] 2018 v2; data cutoff February 2018),4 a supplementary search for new data was performed.
+PubMed and the American Society of Clinical Oncology Genitourinary (ASCO GU) sites were searched for reports of original phase 3 trials on management of BCR after local radical therapy and non-metastatic PCa published or presented from January 2018 to April 5, 2018, using the following keywords: prostate cancer AND biochemical recurrence OR castrate-resistant (OR respective aliases).
+Search results were screened at the abstract level and studies of interest were confirmed at full-text.